sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-bot-business-documents.md

 + If you click on a chat message, the Bot Emulator will show you the JSON file of that interaction
 + The Log window shows you the status of the interactions
-+ Preview of the files are loaded
++ Preview of the files are loaded in a carousel
-+ URLs are returned, you can click an open the files
++ URLs are returned, you can click to open the files
 + There is a menu to help your search experience, you will be able to find moderated documents with one click

 ![Finished Bot](../resources/images/lab-bot/expected.png)